-Subsequently, Falcon and the Farminees brought forward the drilling of the first horizontal well in the Beetaloo Basin programme, originally planned for the end of 2016, into October - November 2015.
-Based on the high gas saturation and favourable shale properties encountered in the Amungee NW-1 vertical well, the "B Shale" Middle Velkerri was selected as the target of a 1,000 meters horizontal section representing the "Amungee NW-1H" well.
+The drilling of the first horizontal well in the Beetaloo Basin programme, originally planned for the end of 2016 was brought forward into October - November 2015.
+Based on the high gas saturation and favourable shale properties encountered in the Amungee NW-1 vertical well, the Middle Velkerri B shale was selected as the target of a 1,100 meter horizontal section, representing the "Amungee NW-1H" well.

-It was also agreed to expand the exploration program by introducing Diagnostic Fracture Injection Tests ("DFITs") on all of the vertical wells drilled in 2015 and 2016.
+The exploration program was also expanded with the introduction of Diagnostic Fracture Injection Tests ("DFITs").
 DFIT is the most adequate tool to obtain reservoir quality data, such as pressure and permeability and completion quality data, all pertaining to the prospectivity of the Middle Velkerri shale gas play.

 On 18 November 2015 Falcon announced the successful conclusion of drilling operations on the Amungee NW-1H horizontal well.
-Total measured depth was 3,808 metres, including a 1,100 metre horizontal section in the "B Shale" interval of the Middle Velkerri Formation.
-The Amungee NW-1H well was suspended until the performance of the multi-stage hydraulic fracturing planned for mid-2016.
+Total measured depth was 3,808 meters, including a 1,100 meter horizontal section in the "B Shale" interval of the Middle Velkerri Formation.
+The Amungee NW-1H well was suspended until the performance of the multistage hydraulic fracturing planned for mid-2016.

-Rig 185 was "warm stacked" on location in the Beetaloo basin allowing for an early commencement of the 2016 drilling program.
+Rig 185 was "warm stacked" on location in the Beetaloo basin allowing for the early commencement of the 2016 drilling program.